alfonsodelavega/picto-evaluation/README.md

 The `renderEcoreSquared.pdf` file would be generated in the root of the `org.eclipse.epsilon.picto.profiling` eclipse project, as well as a `renderEcoreSquared-data.txt` data with relevant information that was used when comparing and discussing the approaches in the paper.

-### GenComps models (Figure 15)
+### GenComps models

 From `org.eclipse.epsilon.picto.profiling/plotscripts`, run:

-`python final_gencomps_2models_plot.py`
+`python final_gencomps_4squared_plot.py`

-The `renderGenComps2Models.pdf` file would be generated in the root of the eclipse project, as well as a `renderGenComps2Models-data.txt` data with relevant information that was used when comparing and discussing the approaches in the paper.
+The `renderGenCompsSquared.pdf` file would be generated in the root of the eclipse project, as well as a `renderGenCompsSquared-data.txt` data with relevant information that was used when comparing and discussing the approaches in the paper.